jawnyawns/composure/README.md

 ## Bugs
-- just weird stuff with firefox......
+- none! (how is this even possible)

 ## To Test